'Don't Wait': Former COVID Anti-Vaxxer Urging Vaccinations After Hospitalization

 “I’m walking, but it’s hard right now,” said Torres.
 “When I showed up to the hospital, she checked my weight and I lost 42 pounds in 20 days.”

 The 42-year-old construction worker thought he was young, strong, and healthy.
-Not only did he think the COVID vaccine wasn’t necessary, he didn’t even believe the virus was real.READ MORE: Caught On Video: Truck Hits Motorcycle Rider In San Joaquin County
+Not only did he think the COVID vaccine wasn’t necessary, he didn’t even believe the virus was real.READ MORE: How Will Sacramento Spend Its Share Of $1 Trillion Infrastructure Bill?

 “But right now it’s different because now I know,” said Torres.